carpentries-lab/python-aos-lesson/episodes/01-conda.md

 ![Anaconda Navigator conda-forge](../fig/01-navigator-conda-forge.png)

-We recommned not adding any other third-party channels unless absolutely necessary, because mixing packages from multiple channels can cause headaches like binary incompatibilities.
+We recommend not adding any other third-party channels unless absolutely necessary, because mixing packages from multiple channels can cause headaches like binary incompatibilities.